ShahadAlshehri9/Security_Project/README.md

 ##Setup & Run Instructions
  - For first time you must download **Node.js** (v14 or later) and **npm** – [Download](https://nodejs.org/)
  ### For macOS / Linux
-1. **download the repository** and open a terminal in the project folder: cd ~/Desktop/vulnerable-webapp
+1. **download the repository** and open a terminal in the project folder: cd ~/Desktop/vulnerable-webapp *You can change the navigation to any folder or directory where the project files exist*
 2. **Install dependencies**: npm install
 3. **Initialise the database**: npm run init-db
 4. **Start the secure server**: npm start
 5. *Open your browser and go to* **http://localhost:3000**

 ### For Windows
-1. Open Command Prompt or PowerShell as Administrator and **navigate to the project folder**: cd C:\Users\YourName\Desktop\vulnerable-webapp
+1. Open Command Prompt or PowerShell as Administrator and **navigate to the project folder**: cd C:\Users\YourName\Desktop\vulnerable-webapp *You can change the navigation to any folder or directory where the project files exist*
 2. **Uninstall dependencies**: npm uninstall sqlite3
 3. **Install dependencies**: npm install sqlite3
 5. **Initialise the database**: npm run init-db